School Based Claiming Program

 AHCCCS is Arizona’s Medicaid Program that was developed as a result of Title XIX of the Social Security Act.
 The DSC and the MAC programs in Arizona are two of the programs that are overseen by AHCCCS, Arizona's Medicaid agency.
 AHCCCS develops the policies and contracts with a Third-Party Administrator (TPA), Public Consulting Group (PCG), to administer both the DSC and MAC programs in Arizona.
 PCG administers the program in collaboration with ADE.

 In order to become contracted with PCG, a LEA must:

-- Provide one or more of the Medicaid covered services on site
+- Provide one or more of the Medicaid covered services on site, and

 - Sign an agreement with PCG

 The agreement details the responsibilities and rights of both PCG and the participating LEA and the services to be provided to the LEA.
-The completed contract allows the LEA to participate in the Medicaid School Based Claiming Program administered by PCG.
-On receipt of the signed contract, PCG will work with the LEA to implement the Medicaid claiming processes.
+The completed contract allows the LEA to participate in the MSBC Program administered by PCG.
+Upon receipt of the signed contract, PCG will work with the LEA to implement the Medicaid claiming processes.